tncasimiro/hangman-game-mobile/README.md

 ## Technologies Used

--React Native
+- React Native
--React Hooks (useState, useEffect)
+- React Hooks (useState, useEffect)
--JavaScript (ES6+)
+- JavaScript (ES6+)
--StyleSheet for styling
+- StyleSheet for styling

 ## How to Play